In order to choose the right bathing suits for your body type, you need to understand the strength and weakness for your body shape.

 Swimsuits for the Rectangle Body Type

-The rectangle shaped women are meant to be able to pull off any clothes, because majority of fashion industry make clothing according to the rectangle body shape.
+The rectangle shaped (sometimes known as banana shape) women are meant to be able to pull off any clothes, because majority of fashion industry make clothing according to the rectangle body shape.
 If you are a rectangle with boyish like figure, your focus is to find swimsuits that can create curves and look feminine.

 - Swim tops with designs that can create some curves in your chest area such as flounce, bold prints and smocking.